- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 Click here for more info:

 “Have sex with no more blood on the sheets!
 It takes a while to figure out how to insert this disposable period cup correctly, but be patient with yourself.
 Once you get the hang of it, it’s not so difficult.
-I’m so happy that I finally bought a box of them.”
+I’m so happy that I finally bought a box of them and that they worked well for me.”

 “I’ll never go back to tampons or pads after using these disposable period cups.
-I found this one more comfortable than more traditional menstrual cups for whatever reason.
+I found this one more comfortable than more traditional menstrual cups for whatever reason which didn’t work for me.
+They looked a wee bit intimidating taking them out of the box, but it actually was easier than I thought.
 It changed my life!”

 “Amazing.
-I recommend Instead disposable cups to all my friends.
+I recommend Instead disposables to all my friends for that time of the month.
 They had no idea there was a product that allowed them to have sex during their period!
-It changed my life, plus I love that it’s better for my health.”
+It changed my life, plus I love that it’s better for my health.
+I’m thankful I was open to a change and decided to give these a chance.
+No issues with putting it in or removing it.”

 How Well do they Work?

 Before spending money buying a new feminine hygiene product, you probably want to know how well Softcups work.
-It’s a great question, and we’ll give you the quick rundown on how effective Soft Cups are at preventing leaking menstrual fluid during sex.
+It’s a great question, and we’ll give you the quick rundown on how effective Instead menstrual cups are at preventing leaking menstrual fluid during sex.

 There are two main categories of people: those that can make them work, and those that can’t.

-For people that do figure out how to insert and remove Soft Cups, they work very well and will almost never leak.
-Both parties usually report not being able to feel Softcups during sexual intercourse.
+For people that do figure out how to insert and remove them, they work very well and will almost never leak.
+Both parties usually report not being able to feel them during sexual intercourse.

 However, there are some people, despite trying numerous times who just can’t get Softcups to work for them.
 One factor may be a long vaginal canal, while another may be fingers that are very short.
 Finally, some people just have a vaginal canal shape or size that is not conducive to using them.